huckingfoes/OpenCryptShot/README.md

 For help or suggestions join our discord: http://opencryptobot.xyz

 # OpenCryptShot
-### WARNING: THIS IS THE FIRST COMMIT OF THIS PROJECT AND IS UNTESTED.
-DO NOT USE.
+### WARNING: THIS IS PROJECT IS IN BETA.
+USE AT YOUR OWN RISK
-### IT PROBABLY DOES NOT EVEN WORK OR COULD PLACE A BAD ORDER.
-REVIEW THE CODE.
-#### You can follow development here, I will test and fix any bug in a few hours or days...
-Who knows.
-I'm a retard

 Open source clone of the simple crypto pumps bot some dudes are selling for 500$

 Don't get scammed out of 500$.
-# This shit took an hour to program.
+# This shit took less than 2 hours to program.
+Including research.

 ![OpenCryptBot](https://i.ibb.co/dcvC40J/sdfsdfsdf.png)